 How Credit Scores Affect Auto Loan Interest Rates

 The difference in interest rates between credit score tiers can be substantial.
-Let's examine real-world scenarios:
+Let's examine hypothetical scenarios to illustrate the potential impact:

 - Monthly Payment: $462